 Corresponds to the TXVECTOR parameter PACKET-TYPE.

-Packet Type = 0 indicates either a PPDU whose data part is followed by one or more TRN subfields (when the Beam Tracking Request field is 0 orin Control PHY), or a PPDU that contains a request for TRN subfields to be appended to a future response PPDU (when the Beam Tracking Request field is 1).
+Packet Type = 0, (BRP-RX packet, see 21.10.2.2.3,) indicates either a PPDU whose data part is followed by one or more TRN subfields (when the Beam Tracking Request field is 0 orin Control PHY), or a PPDU that contains a request for TRN subfields to be appended to a future response PPDU (when the Beam Tracking Request field is 1).

-Packet Type = 1) indicates a PPDU whose data part is followed by one or more TRN subfields.
+Packet Type = 1, (BRP-TX packet, see 21.10.2.2.3,) indicates a PPDU whose data part is followed by one or more TRN subfields.
+The transmitter may change AWV at the beginning of each TRN subfield.

 The field is reserved when the Training Length field is 0.